Menu

 Member at Large

-Dr. Abby Brown is a Clinical Assistant Professor and Assistant Division Director for Undergraduate Pathways for the Mary Lou Fulton Teachers College at Arizona State University.
+Dr. Abby Brown is a Clinical Assistant Professor and Assistant Division Director for Undergraduate Pathways for the Mary Lou Fulton College of Teaching and Learning Innovation at Arizona State University.
 In this position, she teaches undergraduate courses, oversees all faculty staffing, mentors new faculty, participates in curriculum development, and collaborates on school district partnerships, allowing her to work broadly across the teacher preparation space.
-She has nearly 20 years of experience in education at the elementary, middle school, and higher education levels and has degrees in elementary and middle-level education and interdisciplinary leadership.
+She has over 20 years of experience in education at the elementary, middle school, and higher education levels and has degrees in elementary and middle-level education and interdisciplinary leadership.
+Dr. Brown was named the 2025 Arizona Middle Grades Post-Secondary Educator of the Year by AzAMLE.

 Dr. Paul Danuser